excelli-oze/native-capacitorjs/README.md

 # Readme

-`Android` folder is related to android app code
+`Android` folder is related to android app code.

 `IOS` folder is related to ios app code.

 Everything else is related to `web`